fusionpbx/fusionpbx-docs/source/applications/fax_server.rst

 Trouble shooting tips
 ~~~~~~~~~~~~~~~~~~~~~~

 Faxing will fail at times.
+Fax Server should automatically try different methods for sending.
 There are different combinations like;

 * With T-38 on/off
 * ECC on/off
 * Sending a wav file